About Mario

 My first church was an independent fundamental Baptist church until I entered high school when we switched to a Southern Baptist church and Pentecostal high school.
 This was the era that I began realizing my purpose in life.
 Through several mission trips and amazing encounters on the mission field, I knew that my life was to be dedicated in some way to the cause of making disciples of the nations.

 Through my life, I’ve learned that my calling is for discipleship by means of teaching and preaching of the Word.
 I believe through proper teaching and discipleship, the divisions in the church can be healed for the sake of the kingdom.
-After my master’s graduation, I struggled to continue into a Ph.D. program.
-However, I was convinced that if the Lord permitted I should gain as much knowledge of the Word as possible so that I might help others proclaim sound doctrine in their ministries.

 After three years of working on a Ph.D. in Biblical Theology at Mid-America Baptist Theological Seminary, I transferred to the New Orleans Baptist Theological Seminary to pursue a Ph.D. in Biblical Interpretation.
 In hopes of aiding in the unification of the divided church, I decided upon this generalist degree.
 Furthermore, the three primary points of theological division in Christendom can be summarized as biblical interpretation disputes: ecclesiology structure, soteriology, and sacraments.
 My doctoral focus has been upon the second of the three.